 Power: Work ÷ Time

-Power is measured in watts (W), representing the rate of doing work.
+Power is measured in watts (W) and represents the rate of doing work.

 Written as: